turdferret/Sauron/README.md

 Python3.8.3 +

 Screen
     To install Screen.
+Then follow instructions if errors or type y.

         sudo apt-get install screen
-    Then follow instructions if errors or type y.

 getpass
     To install getpass.
+Then follow instructions if errors or type y.

         python3.8 -m pip install getpass
-    Then follow instructions if errors or type y.

 pycrypto
     To install pycrypto.
-        python3.8 -m pip install pycrypto
 Then follow instructions if errors or type y.

+        python3.8 -m pip install pycrypt

 To Start Sauron:

     python3.8 /{path to directory}/Sauron/Sauron/Sauron.py
 or

     screen -dm -S {name} python3.8 /{path to directory}/Sauron/Sauron/Sauron.py

 Default Options: